zmarffy/debpacker/README.md

 ## Setup

-Install the deb package, which was, fun fact, created by `debpack` itself
+Install the DEB package, which was, fun fact, created by `debpack` itself

 ## Creating your first DEB file with debpacker

+Creating a DEB package with this tool is as simple as creating a configurayion file with where the files are to be installed, creating a build script, and running a command when read to pack.

 ### Structure

-When working on an application, a folder should be placed in the root of the source code called `debpack`.
+When working on an application, a folder should be placed in the root of the source code called `.debpack`.
 The structure of this folder is as shown.

 ```
 source_code_folder/